Bejeweled (series)

 Bejeweled is a series of tile-matching puzzle video games created by PopCap Games.
-Bejeweled was released initially for browsers in 2001, followed by seven sequels: Bejeweled 2 (2004), Bejeweled Twist (2008), Bejeweled Blitz (2009), Bejeweled 3 (2010), Bejeweled Legend (2012, in Japan only) Bejeweled Stars (2016), and Bejeweled Champions (2020) all by PopCap Games and its parent, Electronic Arts.
+Bejeweled was released initially for personal computer browsers in 2000, followed by seven sequels: Bejeweled 2 (2004), Bejeweled Twist (2008), Bejeweled Blitz (2009), Bejeweled 3 (2010), Bejeweled Legend (2012, in Japan only), Bejeweled Stars (2016), and Bejeweled Champions (2020) all by PopCap Games and its parent, Electronic Arts.
 More than 10 million copies of Bejeweled have been sold, and the game has been downloaded more than 350 million times.
 By February 2010, Bejeweled sales hit 50 million.
 The figure includes the original game, plus the Blitz and Twist versions.
 An arcade version was released in Q3 2013.